DhiLaurent/Tohru/README.md

 Salt: $6$FJxnWBuM$

-After putting arguments, Tohru will request full hash and salt to break the password based in your Wordlist, in case Tohru can't break it, nothing returns.
+After putting arguments, Tohru will request if you would like to show she trying to break the password, in case no script gonna run in background until WordList Ends or Tohru finds the Password.